Ron Atkey: Politics

 Atkey was elected to the House of Commons of Canada as the Progressive Conservative (Tory) Member of Parliament (MP) for the Toronto riding of St. Paul's in the 1972 election.
 He was defeated by John Roberts in the 1974 election.

 Atkey defeated Roberts in the 1979 election that brought the Tories to power under Joe Clark.
 Clark appointed Atkey to the Canadian Cabinet as Minister of Employment and Immigration.
 Clark's minority government was short-lived, however, and Atkey was defeated in the 1980 election.

-As recounted in None Is Too Many: Canada and the Jews of Europe 1933–1948, during his time as Minister, Atkey was instrumental in the decision to grant 50,000 Vietnamese boat people asylum in Canada in 1979, during the Southeast Asian refugee crisis.
+During his time as Minister, Atkey was instrumental in the decision to grant 50,000 Vietnamese boat people asylum in Canada in 1979, during the Southeast Asian refugee crisis.
 Atkey was influenced by an early manuscript copy of the book None is Too Many, which revealed Canada's racist attitude toward Jews trying to enter Canada during the Holocaust.
 As a result, Canada's participation in resolving his crisis was a model for the world.